Selected weights for weight training for cyclists Online

 - Besides the hamstrings, the deadlift helps to strengthen your lower back muscles so they won't get so sore when you crouch over your handlebars for long rides!

 - The calf is the posterior muscle of the lower leg.
-The calf's function is to raise the heels which often occur when a cyclist pedals at very high speeds during sprints.
+The calf's function is to raise the heels which often occurs when a cyclist pedals at very high speeds during sprints.

 - Calf Raises